 - Lighting your fire – you should wait for the kindling to catch fire and then allow it to begin to burn.
 It’s important to have a log guard, as this will keep all the burning fuel inside and away from the glass

 - Leave the door slightly open – a small detail but can be a crucial one – leaving the door slightly open helps the flue pull and actually helps you to light the fire.
 It also avoids the build up of condensation on the front of the glass.
 In some cases, however, it is better to shut the door as this reduces the amount of airflow so speeds up the air that does come through and this can help get the fire going.

 - Monitor Air Flow – Most wood burners have multiple ways to adjust the airflow.
-Once the fire is burning well, you can reduce the amount of airflow.
-This will prevent the wood from burning too fast.
-But only slow the airflow once the fire is burning well.
-As the fire gets hotter and more established you can slow the air right down which will mean the wood burns slowly and efficiently. if you slow the air too soon it could kill the fire so monitor it carefully.
+Once the fire is burning well, you can reduce the amount of airflow to prevent the wood from burning too fast; it’s important to only slow the airflow once the fire is burning well.
+As the fire gets hotter and more established, you can slow the air right down to ensure the wood burns slowly and efficiently.
+Slowing the air too soon could kill the fire, so monitor it carefully.

 How to clean wood burner glass

-On the outside, however, you should never you a wet or damp cloth, as this can cause the metal to rust.
+When it comes to cleaning the outside of the wood burning stove, you should never use a wet or damp cloth as this can cause the metal to rust.
 Instead, you can use a vacuum cleaner with a soft brush attachment.